Writing Crime and Thriller Novels with Graham Bartlett

 What will I get from the course?

-After completing the course, you will have:
+After completing the course, you’ll have:

 What are the technical requirements for the course?